charliepark/fat_fingers/README.md

 Nope!
 It's just a regex.
 Eight lines of code, and we tell you where you can stick &rsquo;em!

+### Does a mere regex deserve its own name?

+Probably not.
+But too bad!
+This one got one!

 ### Aren't we disenfranchising users with this?

 There's a similar tool, called [Mailcheck.js](https://github.com/Kicksend/mailcheck).
 It offers suggestions to the user, to check the e-mail they entered to make sure it's legit.